kstenerud/streamux/README.md

 * Receiver creates response to message ID 5 (with the reply bit set).
 * Receiver sends response ID 5 to the sender.

 This works in both directions.
-Participants are peers, and can both initiate and respond to messages.
+Participants are peers, and can both initiate and respond to messages (acting as client and server simultaneously).

 Responses may be sent in a different order than the requests were received.

 ### Multiplexing

-Message chunks with the same ID must be sent in-order.
-The message is considered complete once the termination bit is set.
+Message chunks with the same ID must be sent in-order (chunk 5 must not be sent before chunk 4).
+The message is considered complete once the `termination bit` is set.
 Note that this does not require you to send all chunks for one message before sending chunks from another message.
 They can be interspersed, like so:

 * Message 10, chunk 0
 * Message 11, chunk 0